Romy-sa/frontend-mentor-QR-code/README.md

 ### Continued development

-I aim to focus on having a better understanding and deployment of CSS Media Queries and learing about CSS grid.
+I aim to focus on having a better understanding and deployment of CSS Media Queries and learing about CSS Grid.

 ## Author